lisidore/Human-Wildlife-Conflict-Analysis/README.md

 This repository contains a hypothetical research project designed to demonstrate the entire data science workflow: from data collection and cleaning to exploratory analysis, visualisation, and machine learning modeling.
 The focus is on understanding and predicting human-wildlife conflicts in specific national parks in India.

 **Hypothetical Data Collection Methods**
-The data for this project was hypothetically collected through interviews with affected families and local authorities.
-Incident coordinates were recorded using GPS devices during site visits guided by the interviewees.
+The data for this project was hypothetically sourced through a combination of community interviews, site visits, and existing records from local wildlife agencies.
+Incident coordinates were recorded using GPS devices during guided site visits with interviewees, ensuring precise spatial data.
+The dataset includes 1000 records of past incidents, aggregated from community reports and wildlife agency records, covering incidents within three national parks in India: Bandipur, Kaziranga, and Sundarbans.

 **Data Cleaning**
 The repository includes an initial "unclean" dataset to demonstrate data cleaning techniques.
 The data cleaning script handles missing values, duplicates, and outliers to produce a clean dataset for analysis.